Debunking the Supposedly-Ancient Ingledew Whiskey

 The selling price was $137,500, setting a new record for American whiskey.

 But the dating claim was nonsense.
-After LAWS published a detailed exposé, the buyer backed out of the sale.
+After LAWS published a detailed exposé, the buyer reportedly backed out of the sale.
 (The whiskey's fate remains undisclosed by the auction house).

 The auctioneer's announcement touted radiocarbon dating data which, to the average person, made it seem like the whiskey dates from the late 1700s.
 The press ate it up with global headlines.
 But what the press didn't know is that "ancient" test results for old whiskies are common -- but inaccurate.
 Due to the peculiarities of carbon dating, it's not unusual to see 18th century results, and even 17th century results, for whiskies which do not remotely date from those times.
 Prior to the Ingledew bottle, such "too old" results have been ignored by experts as impossible.